Legal Header

 AECO-C

 The AECO-C price from the Natural Gas Exchange (NGX) is the Alberta reference price.
-AECO-C forecast is derived from the U.S. Henry Hub price forecast, accounting for transportation differentials, regional demand, and the U.S./Canadian dollar exchange rate.
+AECO-C forecast is derived from the U.S. Henry Hub price forecast, accounting for transportation differentials, regional demand, and the U.S. and Canadian dollar exchange rate.

 Price Cases